Research output per year

-Babak is an Associate Professor in Business Analytics at Macquarie Business School and an adjunct fellow at University of Technology Sydney (UTS).
+Babak is an Associate Professor in Business Analytics at Macquarie Business School, academic lead of Bachelor of Business Analytics co-op program, and an adjunct fellow at University of Technology Sydney (UTS).
 He holds a PhD in Information Systems from UNSW Business School, with a multi-disciplinary background in business, statistical modelling, and computer science.
 Prior to academia, he used to work in IT and management consulting.
 His research is inspired by problems in practice and is rooted in behavioural and managerial theories.
 Babak's research examines the positive and negative aspects of business analytics and information systems at organisational and individual levels.
 In particular, he is interested in transformational effects of health analytics, social analytics, and artificial intelligence.

 Babak has so far received over $450,000 in external funding through engagement with Cancer Council NSW, Asia Productivity Organization, Reserve Bank of Australia, The Whiddon Group, Suicide Prevention Australia, and other partners.
 In the teaching front, his approach is driven by problems in the industry and society.
 In 2019, he won UTS Learning & Teaching Citation and in 2010 he received Macquarie University's Faculty of Business teaching award.